What Is Specialty Pharmacy? A Guide to High-Cost Drugs

 Specialty pharmacy operates under a complex policy environment.
 In the U.S., there is no single legal definition of “specialty pharmacy” in statute; rather, definitions come from industry groups and program rules.
 For example, Medicare Part D historically defined a “specialty drug” as one above a certain price threshold (recently ~$670 per month) that requires special handling, and plans can charge higher coinsurance on such drugs.
 NASP’s definitions (as noted above) are widely cited by Congress and CMS when crafting benefit rules ([47]) ([5]).
 In 2016, NASP formally defined specialty drugs as those for complex chronic conditions requiring special patient care services ([47]).

-Regulatory bodies have also targeted specialty pharmacy issues.
-The FTC and state attorneys general have investigated how PBMs use specialty pharmacies, yielding reports on spread pricing and rebate retention.
-Lawmakers have considered mandating bonds or financial solvency requirements for specialty pharmacies after some bankrupted and left patients in limbo.
+Regulatory bodies have significantly escalated their scrutiny of specialty pharmacy practices.
+The FTC filed suit against all three major PBMs for anticompetitive insulin rebating practices, and in February 2026 secured a landmark settlement with Express Scripts requiring elimination of spread pricing, delinking PBM compensation from drug list prices, and reshoring its group purchasing organization to the U.S. ([16]).
+Cases against CVS Caremark and OptumRx remain pending.
+State attorneys general have also investigated PBM practices, and lawmakers have considered mandating bonds or financial solvency requirements for specialty pharmacies after some went bankrupt and left patients in limbo.
 Additionally, because specialty therapy coverage consumes large insurer budgets, state regulators increasingly require that health plans have clear processes for specialty drug tiers and that they offer exceptions or alternatives.

 At the state level, specialty pharmacy is often in the policy crosshairs of PBM regulation.
 Many states have passed “pharmacy benefit manager” laws aiming for transparency in rebates, prohibiting spread pricing, and ensuring independent pharmacies (including specialty) are reimbursed fairly.
 These changes can indirectly affect specialty pharmacy economics.

 In terms of accreditation, specialty pharmacies must meet stringent standards.
 Organizations like URAC or the CPPA (Center for Pharmacy Practice Accreditation) offer specialty-specific accreditations that cover things like staff training, metrics reporting, and patient education programs.
+URAC released Version 5.0 of its specialty pharmacy accreditation standards, which reduced the accreditation timeline by six months and introduced a "Small Pharmacy" accreditation for smaller and startup specialty pharmacies.
+ACHC also updated its standards in early 2025, including changes to DMEPOS requirements within specialty pharmacy.
 Maintaining such accreditation (and HIPAA and DEA compliance due to controlled substances in some cases) is key for pharmacies to contract with payers and manufacturers.

 Challenges, Controversies, and Dual Perspectives